SueChaplain/guide-sauvian/docs/en/localamenities.md

 ## Cashpoint

-The closest cash point is outside **La Poste** on Rue Neuve, Sauvian.
+The closest cashpoint is in the Sérignan market square.

 ## Community bins